-- Identify where specific infection control and prevention support may be required [to] include recommendations and review re - Cleaning to prevent transmission and the appropriate use of PPE - Support the development and implementation of testing approaches ... - Identify and support sourcing of staffing.
+- Ensure that there are effective community nursing arrangements in place - Identify where specific infection control and prevention support may be required [to] include recommendations and review re - Cleaning to prevent transmission and the appropriate use of PPE - Support the development and implementation of testing approaches ... - Identify and support sourcing of staffing.

 Joint inspection visits were instructed to be undertaken as required by the Care Inspectorate and Healthcare Improvement Scotland (HIS), working together, to respond to priorities and concerns.
-These arrangements to be put in place in every area in the week beginning 18 May.68
+These arrangements to be put in place in every area in the week beginning 18 May (footnote 68).

 A rapid review of outbreaks in four care homes reported in November 2020 the following: "It was clear to the review team however that the process is not fully integrated, and that the methodologies employed, grading and reporting structures for CI and HIS differ; this brought inconsistency and challenges in agreeing applicable grades for one of the care homes in this review."
-69
+(Footnote 69)

-10 June 2020: The Care Inspectorate add a new key question for care home inspections.
-The reason for this was given as "In order to robustly assess care home arrangements to respond to the Covid-19 pandemic, our inspections are placing particular focus on infection prevention and control, personal protective equipment and staffing in care settings. using the answers to the 'new' question it appears that it will inform what they term "targeted inspections that are short, focused and carried out with colleagues from Health Improvement Scotland and Health Protection Scotland, to
+10 June 2020: The Care Inspectorate add a new key question for care home inspections (footnote 70).
+The reason for this was given as "In order to robustly assess care home arrangements to respond to the Covid-19 pandemic, our inspections are placing particular focus on infection prevention and control, personal protective equipment and staffing in care settings. using the answers to the 'new' question it appears that it will inform what they term "targeted inspections that are short, focused and carried out with colleagues from Health Improvement Scotland and